Chocobonii/generic-chunk-template/README.md

 Please make sure to visit my website!!!!
  LINK: http://pentabonyx.slpmx.com/
 _______________________________________________________________________
- This is the complete code of Firestorm Source Engine written in C++ using OpenGL.
+ This is the complete code of Prism Source Engine written in C++ using OpenGL.
  It should be buildable on Windows and Linux, but it's not tested on windows.

  The code is all licensed under the terms of the GPL (gnu public license).